When you think of pickle recipes you probably think immediately of cucumber pickles. However, pickling is not just for cucumbers!

-Fresh Pack Pickles - Also known as quick process.
-These pickles are packed in a vinegar solution.
+Fresh Pack Pickles – Also known as quick process, these pickles are packed in a vinegar solution.
 They can be brined from a few hours to overnight.
-The are then processed and allowed to set for up to several weeks to allow flavors to develop.
+They are then processed and allowed to set for up to several weeks to allow flavors to develop.

-Relishes - Relishes are a combination of vegetables or fruits that are chopped and packed in a vinegar solution.
-Sweeteners or spices are added to for flavor.
-Relishes can be sweet, or add some hot peppers for a spicy touch.
+Relishes – Relishes are a combination of vegetables or fruits that are chopped and packed in a vinegar solution.
+Sweeteners or spices are added for flavor.
+Relishes can be sweet, or you can add some hot peppers for a spicy touch.

-Sauces - Sauces include Ketchup, Chili sauce or Barbecue Sauce and more.
+Sauces – Sauces include ketchup, chili sauce, barbecue sauce, and more.

 Though not all recipes or foods use a pickling spice, this recipe is a great way to increase your variety in flavors.

-Bread and butter pickles is one of those things that can turn a good burger into an amazing one!
+Bread and butter pickles are one of those things that can turn a good burger into an amazing one!
 Also good for just munching on and more.

 This sweet pickled relish made with bits of cabbage and peppers is easy to make.
 It’s a good recipe to start branching into new flavors with!

-I'm finally getting the crunch.
-Using the low temperature process detailed below and in the article, I now get the perfect crunchy dill pickle!
+I’m finally getting the crunch.
+Using the low-temperature process detailed in the article, I now get the perfect crunchy dill pickle!

 Mushy dill pickles?
-I admit I'm pickle challenged.
-This low temperature process that I found at the NCFHPH made a huge difference.
+I admit I’m pickle challenged.
+This low temperature process that I found at the NCHFP made a huge difference.

-Making Dilly Beans is a great way to preserve extra green beans or just to add variety to your pantry.
+Making dilly beans is a great way to preserve extra green beans or just add variety to your pantry.

-Is it ketchup, or catsup?
-However you say it, making your own with your canned tomatoes is a pickling recipe for delicious!
+Is it ketchup or catsup?
+However you say it, making your own with your canned tomatoes is a delicious pickling recipe!